No Surprises Act: Independent Dispute Resolution Process

 The No Surprises Act: A Summary

-Those covered by group and individual health plans are now protected (under the NSA) from receiving surprise medical bills when they receive emergency services from out-of-network providers, non-emergency services from out-of-network providers at in-network facilities and services from out-of-network air ambulance providers.
+Those covered by group and individual health plans are now protected (under the NSA) from receiving surprise medical bills when they receive out-of-network emergency services from out-of-network providers, non-emergency services from out-of-network providers at in-network facilities, and services from out-of-network air ambulance providers.

 All providers (doctors, hospitals, ASCs, MRI places, everyone) MUST provide a Good Faith Estimate (GFE) of the expected charges to any self-pay or uninsured patient no later than 3 business days after the service is scheduled (if scheduled at least 10 days in advance).
 If the service is scheduled less than 10 days in advance, the GFE must be given to the patient no later than 1 business day.